MicrosoftDocs/msix-docs/msix-src/package/asset-packages.md

 "Video.mp4"         "Video.mp4"
 ```

-Use one of these commands to create the asset package using MakeAppx.exe (for AppX and MSIX).
+Use one of these commands to create the asset package using MakeAppx.exe (for MSIX and .appx).

 ```cmd
 MakeAppx.exe pack /r /m AppxManifest.xml /f MappingFile.txt /p Videos.appx